 EXAMPLE Here is a sample ordered list.

-- 1. First do this.
+1. First do this.

-- 2. Then do that.
+2. Then do that.

-- 3. Then do the other thing.
+3. Then do the other thing.

 Here is how the tag structure for that ordered list would look behind the scenes.

-'''

-First do this.
+<First do this.

 Then do that.

+Then do that.

 Then do the other thing.

-'''